 The 18-year-old had recently started an online friendship with a man calling himself “Tyler” from Kansas.
 Tyler said he was a millionaire.
 After some time, Tyler confessed to Denali that he wanted to buy child pornography and he needed her help to do it.

-Denali sent explicit photos of herself to Tyler, but he wanted more and younger.
-He offered her money to send him pictures of younger girls and Denali complied, sending him explicit photos of a 15-year-old girl (name withheld), as well as another girl who was 8 or 9 years old.
+Denali apparently didn’t find anything weird about Tyler’s interest, so she sent explicit photos of herself to Tyler.
+It wasn’t good enough though – he wanted more footage and of a someone younger.
+He offered Denali money to send him pictures of younger girls and Denali complied, sending him explicit photos of a 15-year-old girl (name withheld), as well as another girl who was 8 or 9-years-old.
 Denali exploited these young girls, taking pornographic photos and video with her phone and texting them to Tyler.

-“Rape and murder someone in Alaska,” he asked.
+“Rape and murder someone in Alaska,” Tyler asked.
 He told Denali to send him videos and photographs of the deed.
 And if Denali did this, he promised to pay her $9 million.

-Denali accepted the offer and recruited four friends to help her pull off the crime, offering them a cut of the millions coming her way for a job well done.
+Denali accepted the offer – which I guess I can understand a clearly stupid girl doing, but I would think before literally MURDERING someone you would maybe ask for proof the dickbag had the money in the first place??
+The exceptionally gullible Denali recruited four friends to help her pull off the crime, offering them a cut of the millions coming her way for a job well done.

 On June 2nd, Denali and one of her co-conspirators, 16-year-old Kayden McIntosh (whose name was released because he is being tried as an adult,) borrowed a truck from their friend, Caleb Leyland, and picked up Cynthia.